Gabriel Pigrée

-Gabriel Pigrée (born 18 March 1985) is a French born international footballer who plays as a forward for French Guiana.
+Gabriel Pigrée (born 18 March 1985) is a former footballer who played as a forward.
+Born in metropolitan France, he represented French Guiana at international level.

 International career

 Pigrée has been capped at full international level by Reunion and French Guiana.
 He was the competition's top-scorer in the 2014 Caribbean Cup qualification stage, scoring eight goals for French Guiana, including a hat-trick against Turks and Caicos Islands.